poanetwork/posdao-contracts/docs/docs/index.md

 ## Navigation

-POSDAO smart contracts are located in the contracts directory, which contains the root contracts as well as abstract and eternal-storage subdirectories.
+POSDAO smart contracts are located in the contracts directory, which contains the root contracts as well as upgradeability subdirectory.
 View the documentation by selecting a contract from the menu.
 To return to the repo, go to https://github.com/poanetwork/posdao-contracts

-- **abstracts:** base contracts that provide definitions to the root contracts.
-- **eternal-storage:** upgradeability and contract storage management.
+- **upgradeability:** upgradeability and contract storage management.
 - **root:** POSDAO functional contracts.

 ## Smart Contract Summaries

-_Note: Current documentation is complete for AuRa contracts only.
-HBBFT contract implementations are in progress and are not listed nor described here._

 - **BlockRewardAuRa:** reward generation and distribution.